aminvafaG/W_3/README.md

 ## Notes

-- Pure JupyterLite cannot force “autorun on open.”
+- The kernel auto-starts on open.
 If widgets do not appear immediately, click **Run → Run All** once.
 - Everything executes **in the browser**.
 No backend server, no Python on the host.